 Traffic campaigns optimise for clicks.
 Meta's algorithm will find the people most likely to click your ad - and those people are often very different from the people most likely to buy.
 You'll attract curious clickers, not buyers.

 The fix: Pause your Traffic campaign.
 Create a new campaign with the Sales objective, set the conversion event to Purchase, and rebuild your ad sets under that.
 This one change often transforms results immediately.
+If you're not familiar with the campaign structure yet, the beginner's guide to Meta Ads Manager for artists explains how each level works.

 This is the single most common mistake Artvertise sees in art store accounts.
 Always Sales objective, always optimising for Purchase.